Aguata

-Aguata is a Local Government Area in Anambra State in Nigeria, with its headquarters in Aguata (location of the headquarters office buildings), a major part of which falls into Aguluezechukwu, while the smallest part falls within the commercial town of Ekwulobia.
-There has been an age-long contention on this issue between the locals of Aguluezechukwu and Ekwulobia, with both towns claiming the status of the headquarters on account of ownership claim to the 'Aguata land'.
-This state of affairs caused the Government of Anambra State to officially declare that the headquarters of Aguata Local Government Area should be Aguata (the neutral name of the location in which the headquarters of Aguata Local Government Area Offices are sited) in a bid to settle the conflict.
+Aguata is a Local Government Area in Anambra State, Nigeria, which falls under the Anambra South senatorial district.
+A major part of its headquarters falls into the town of Aguluezechukwu, while a smaller part falls into Ekwulobia.
+The LGA has a population of 286,897 people.

+Economy

+In this region, subsistence farming is a common economic activity, and the Eke and Nkwo marketplaces serve as platforms for the interchange of a wide range of commodities and services.
+Numerous businesses, such as hotels, banking institutions (particularly microfinance banks), and other enterprises are located in the Aguata LGA.

 Ekwulobia

 Ekwulobia, the largest town in Aguata, is expanding rapidly to a population of about 100,000 people.
 It is the major commercial town in the area.
 Most Nigerian commercial banks maintain their branches there.
-It also boasts a small sized stadium, a federal prison (part of which falls into Ezinifite), and a major market, Eke Market.
+It also boasts a small-sized stadium, a federal prison (part of which falls into Ezinifite), and a major market, Eke Market.
 Several new agricultural factories established around Ekwulobia town have also attracted workers.
 Ekwulobia is also a major transit hub from which travellers can connect to other far-flung cities in Nigeria.
-There is public transport that runs from Ekwulobia daily to Onitsha, Nnewi, Awka, Port Harcourt, Lagos, Abuja, Enugu, and Abakaliki, among other places.
+There is public transport that runs daily from Ekwulobia to Onitsha, Nnewi, Awka, Port Harcourt, Lagos, Abuja, Enugu, and Abakaliki, among other places.

-In the area of hospitality business, the town has a few hotels, such as Orthon Palace Hotels, and in recent times, the Chicago Hotel, Vonic Hotel and resort, and Logart Hills Hotel.
-All these and many other features have made Ekwulobia attractive to visitors.
+In the area of hospitality, the town has a few hotels, such as Orthon Palace Hotels, the Chicago Hotel, Vonic Hotel and resort, and Logart Hills Hotel.

-Ekwulobia People's Assembly is the mother union of all branches of Ekwulobia People's meetings, both at home and abroad, even among the diaspora, with the Lagos branch being the strongest of all the unions.